 - 1 cup sugar

-- 2 tablespoons mustard seed
+- 2 tbsp mustard seed

-- 1 tablespoon black peppercorns
+- 1 tbsp black peppercorns

-- 1 tablespoon turmeric
+- 1 tbsp turmeric

-Layer the cukes and onions with 1/2 cup of the salt in a large bowl and cover with a layer of ice cubes.
+- Layer the cucumber coins and onions with ½ cup of the salt in a large bowl and cover with a layer of ice cubes.

-Combine the vinegar, water, sugar, mustard seed, peppercorns, celery seed, turmeric, and the remaining 1 tablespoon salt in a large nonreactive saucepan and bring to a boil.
+- Combine the vinegar, water, sugar, mustard seed, peppercorns, celery seed, turmeric, and the remaining 1 tablespoon salt in a large nonreactive saucepan and bring to a boil.

+Excerpted from *© 2010 by Sherri Brooks Vinton, photography by Kevin Kennefick, used with permission from Storey Publishing.
 Follow this link to learn more about Sherri Brooks Vinton.